Neural Network-Based Score Estimation in Diffusion Models: Optimization and Generalization: Main Results

-As shown in the literature of deep learning theory \citep{allen2019learning,arora2019fine,liu2022loss}, the Gram matrix~$ H $ is a fundamental quantity that determines the convergence rate of neural network optimizations. {We also remark that Assumption \ref{ass:gram-eigen} is usually satisfied with a sample-dependent lower bound $\lambda_0$; see Lemma \ref{lemma:H-Hii-eigen} in the appendix for a justification and see also \cite{nguyen2021tight}) for analysis of scalar NTK.} Now we are ready to state our main theorem for the coupling error.
-Let $ C_{\min} = \Delta $ and $ C_{\max} = \sqrt{R^{2} + (T - T_{0})^{2}} $.
+As shown in the literature of deep learning theory \citep{allen2019learning,arora2019fine,liu2022loss}, the Gram matrix~$ H $ is a fundamental quantity that determines the convergence rate of neural network optimization. {We also remark that Assumption \ref{ass:gram-eigen} is usually satisfied with a sample-dependent lower bound $\lambda_0$; see Lemma \ref{lemma:H-Hii-eigen} in the appendix for a justification and see also \cite{nguyen2021tight} for analysis of scalar-valued NTK.} Now we are ready to state our main theorem for the coupling error.
+Let us denote {$ C_{\max} = \sqrt{R^{2} + (T - T_{0})^{2}} $} and recall $\delta_1$ as defined in Lemma \ref{lemma:sampling-prob}.